intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 5.1 Understanding available resources

-You are now logged in to machine called login-l (headnode).
+You are now logged in to machine called login-2 (headnode).
 You cannot run compute jobs here.
 You need to run compute jobs on a powerful server.

-The following nodes can run Quartus, OpenCL and HLS: n130-n139.
+The following nodes can run Quartus, OpenCL compile and HLS: n130-n139.

-The following nodes can run OPAE connectivity to PAC Cards: n137-n139.
+The following nodes can run Arria 10 OPAE connectivity to PAC Cards: n137-n139.
+For Stratix 10: n189.

-There are a total of 12 Arria 10 PAC Cards, 4 each on n137, n138 and n139.
+There are a total of 12 Arria 10 PAC Cards, 4 each on n137, n138 and n139. there are two Stratix 10 PAC cards on n189.

+There are a series of detailed Linux commands shown below should you want know the intricate details of how to connect to available compute nodes.
+We also offer a script that simplifies connectivity called devcloudLoginToolSetup.sh located under /data/intel_fpga/devcloudLoginToolSetup.sh .
+Add this script to your .bashrc login script with the following command added to your script:

+if [ -f /data/intel_fpga/devcloudLoginToolSetup.sh ]; then
+    source /data/intel_fpga/devcloudLoginToolSetup.sh
+fi

+Run devcloud_login and follow the instructions to connect the appropriate compute node.
+Script details are here: https://github.com/intel/FPGA-Devcloud/blob/master/main/Devcloud_Access_Instructions/LoginScript/README.md .

+Should you want more details on available compute resources and query what is available, continue with the instructions below.

 To query if free nodes are available run the below command on the login server (headnode).
 The terminology that we will use is localnode (your PC), headnode (login node) and computenode.
 The computenode is a high power machine for running compilations - a subset host PAC cards: n137, n138 and n139.